ChristianKohler/Homepage/content/posts/2019-11-25-lint-one-bite-at-a-time/index.md

 This article focuses on introducing linters in existing codebases.

+# tl;dr;

+- Use autofix if possible
+- Extend lint config with a second config
+- Add new rules to the second config
+- Run linter with the second config with a precommit hook

 # The problem

 Let's say the codebase is 1000 files large.
-You create a linter config, run the linter and you get like 1000000 errors. 🤯😱
+You create a linter config, run the linter and you get like **1000000 errors**. 🤯😱

 Now what can you do?